Jongho: 2018–present: Debut with Ateez, solo activities and acting debut

-2020–present: Solo activities and actor debut

 From May 2020 to May 2022, Jongho released covers of Korean drama original soundtracks under the project name "JJongST".
 The music videos accompanying the covers feature Jongho visiting and singing at the location where the respective dramas are shot.
 Other than JJongST, Jongho also released other covers including "Wild Flower" by Park Hyo-shin, "Ditto" by NewJeans with Maddox, "Dear Name" by IU with Ateez's San, and "Tell Me That You Love Me" by James Smith.

-In 2021, Jongho debuted as an actor in the KBS2 drama Imitation with the role Hyuk, the youngest member of a fictional group Shax.
+In 2021, Jongho debuted as an actor in the KBS2 drama Imitation with the role Yoon Hyuk, the youngest member of a fictional group Shax.
 In August 2022, Jongho participated in the contest to crown 184th Generation Mask King in the show King of Mask Singer with the stage name "Steamed Cypresses".
 In September 2022, Jongho released the soundtrack "A Fairy Tale of Youth" for the reality show Young Actors' Retreat.
 In the same year, he released the soundtrack titled "Gravity" for the drama Reborn Rich.

 In February 2023, Jongho released the soundtrack for the historical drama Our Blooming Youth titled "Wind".
 In May 2023, Jongho took part in Immortal Songs: Singing the Legend and performed the song "So You" by Yarn.
 In June, he returned to the show with the song "Things to do Tomorrow" by Sung Si-kyung.
 In May 2024, Jongho released the soundtrack "A Day" for the drama Lovely Runner.

 From November 2024 to January 2025, Jongho appeared on KBS2 Moving Voices in Munich, Germany alongside Hongjoong, Bae Suzy, Henry Lau, Sunwoo Jung-a, and Sohyang.
 On December 14, 2024, Jongho collaborated with STAYC's Sieun for a duet performance of "When It Snows" by Lee Mu-jin for the 2024 Music Bank Global Festival in Japan.
 On April 7, 2025, Kwon Soon-kwan of the South Korean indie band No Reply released the digital single "Our Memories" featuring Jongho.

 In August 2025, Jongho released the soundtrack "Just like the First Time" for the drama The Nice Guy.
+Outside of his music career, Jongho is an avid baseball enthusiast, often expressing his support for the Doosan Bears.
+On August 27, 2025, Jongho was invited to throw the ceremonial first pitch at a Doosan Bears game.
 In October 2025, Jongho appeared in KBS2 The Seasons to perform "Good Day" by IU and "Because you're my woman" by Lee Seung-gi.
+In December 2025, Jongho released the music video for his solo song "To Be Your Light".

 Personal life

 On August 26, 2023, KQ entertainment announced that Jongho would suspend his activities to undergo surgery and rehabilitation for his meniscus rupture.

-On October 12, 2023, it was announced that Jongho would be returning from his hiatus and joining the rest of Ateez for "M Countdown in France" on October 15, avoiding intense choreography and performing while sitting or standing.
+On October 12, 2023, it was announced that Jongho would be returning from his hiatus and joining the rest of Ateez for M Countdown in France.

-Outside of his music career, Jongho is an avid baseball enthusiast, often expressing his support for the Doosan Bears.
-On August 27, 2025, Jongho was invited to throw the ceremonial first pitch at a Doosan Bears game.